nanoframework/nanoFramework.Azure.Devices/README.md

 Note that those are status change based, so once the connect or disconnect event arrives, they'll be replaced by other events as soon as something else happened like receiving a twin.

+### QoS Level

+By default, the device SDKs connect to an IoT Hub use QoS 1 for message exchange with the IoT hub.
+You can change this by setting the `qosLevel` argument of the `DeviceClient` constructor.

+Here are existing QoS levels that you can use:

+* AtMostOnce: The broker/client will deliver the message once, with no confirmation.
+* AtLeastOnce: The broker/client will deliver the message at least once, with confirmation required.
+* ExactlyOnce: The broker/client will deliver the message exactly once by using a four step handshake.

+While it's possible to configure QoS 0 (AtMostOnce) for faster message exchange, you should note that the delivery isn't guaranteed nor acknowledged.
+For this reason, QoS 0 is often referred as "fire and forget".

 ## Azure IoT Device Provisioning Service (DPS) support

 This SDK also supports the Azure IoT Device Provisioning Service.
 Group and individual provisioning scenarios are supported either with a symmetric key either with certificates.
 To understand the mechanism behind DPS, it is recommended to read the [documentation](https://docs.microsoft.com/azure/iot-dps/).